 “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.” -Margaret Mead

 How The Summit County Collaborative

 Against Human Trafficking Group Was Formed

-Akron, Ohio (November 26, 2013) – For the past few years, Summit County has watched neighboring communities identify and assist victims of human trafficking.
-Although Summit County has made improvements to educate ourselves on how to identify victims, identifying victims of human trafficking have been few and far between.
+Since 2013, Summit County has watched neighboring communities identify and assist victims of human trafficking.
+Although Summit County was making improvements to educate ourselves on how to identify victims, identifying victims of human trafficking have been few and far between.
 We can do better.

 It is apparent that Summit County is committed to educating the community about modern day slavery – sex and labor trafficking.
 Police officers and sheriff’s deputies have received training and groups have hosted educational workshops including the Women’s Endowment Fund and the Close Up Program, sponsored by Children’s Services.
 Panelist for the 2013 Close Up Workshop included Leanne Graham, Executive Director of Victim Assistance Program, Terri Heckman, CEO of Rape Crisis Center and Battered Women’s Shelter and a Sr. Ann Victory of the Cuyahoga County Collaborative Against Human Trafficking.
 During the questions and answers portion of the workshop, audience members asked why Summit County does not have a group similar to Cuyahoga County’s Collaborative as they seem to be a very organized and impactful entity.

 After a short side bar, Leanne and Terri announced that they would take on the responsibility of forming a human trafficking taskforce for Summit County.
 Leanne began researching and spreading the word about the new group while also looking for information about any groups already in existence.